Illinois Traffic Violation and DUI Lawyers

 You must notify the court if you choose to plead not guilty.
 You will then receive a court date.

-What are the Possible Outcomes in a Traffic Ticket Case?
+What are the Possible Outcomes in an Illinois Traffic Ticket Case?

 The most straightforward outcome is simply sending in a traffic ticket and paying the fine.
 Of course, this means that you are pleading guilty to the offense.
 If you just pay your ticket, you will have no chance of getting it dismissed.
 Your case is over and you will have to deal with the driving record and insurance consequences.